MasterOfGrey/ATR-Industrial-Automatons/README.md

 * Continuous Tread Leg
   - Zippy speeds!
 Only for droids who do field work and never need to go near combat...
   - Recommended for T1's
+* Mechanical Production Chains
+  - Product Refinement Table for handling recipes
+  - Return of steel and introduction of plasteel textiles
+  - Synthread production

 Future Fun:
 * Recharge Throne